tonyyuanzaizai/ANE-Google-Play/README.md

 Air Native Extension for GooglePlayService (Android)
 ======================================

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Facebook SDK](https://developers.facebook.com/docs#apis-and-sdks) on iOS and Android.
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [play-services SDK](http://developer.android.com/google/play-services/) on iOS and Android.
 It has been originally developed by [FreshPlanet](http://freshplanet.com).
 I will try to maintain this project.
 For any suggestions open a issue.

 GooglePlayService SDK Versions
 ---------